In Defense of ARMs

 As the mortgage and housing crisis wends its way toward an inevitable solution, we've been told all too often that Adjustable Rate Mortgages (ARMs) are either the cause of -- or at the heart of -- the market's failings, putting borrowers and lenders alike out on the street.

-These claims have rattled their way across the political landscape, as well, with the proposed Consumer Finance Protection Agency looking to establish rules for "plain vanilla" products.
-It's a safe bet that ARMs -- vilified as they have become -- won't be counted among the approved products.
+These claims have rattled their way across the political landscape, as well, with the Consumer Finance Protection Agency for a time even considering banning all but "plain vanilla" mortgage products.
+As they of course present different risks than do fixed-rate mortgages -- it's a safe bet that at least certain ARMs -- vilified as they have become -- wouldn't be included in any list of approved "vanilla" products.

 However, arguments that ARMs are "evil" or "toxic" simply aren't supported by the facts.
 While it's true that most subprime products were ARMs and have a spectacular record of failure, and that even some 'prime' ARMs have failed as well, it's also true that many ARMs haven't failed, and may have even provided tremendous value to their holders.
 Of course, it always helps to fully understand one's mortgage.